edgelesssys/contrast/docs/docs/architecture/snp.md

 When the Hypervisor calls `SNP_LAUNCH_FINISH`, it provides the SP with the `HOST_DATA`, the `ID_BLOCK`, and `ID_AUTH` block.

-The `HOSTDATA` is opaque for the SP.
-Kata writes the hash of the kata policy in this field to bind the policy to the CVM. `HOSTDATA` is later reflected in the attestation report.
+The `HOST_DATA` is opaque to the SP.
+Kata writes the hash of the kata policy in this field to bind the policy to the CVM. `HOST_DATA` is later reflected in the attestation report.

-### ID Block Structure
+### ID block structure

+The ID block contains fields that identify the VM.
+The following table shows the fields that are relevant for Contrast.
 The complete structure can be found in the SEV Secure Nested Paging Firmware ABI Specification in table 75.

 | Field    | Description    | Contrast usage |